 The T616 console features a dual, blue backlit LCD display showing you your workout metrics such as time, distance, calories and incline level.
 It also features acoustic speakers and a 3 speed fan.

 The Nautilus T616 treadmill doesn't get great reviews from experts or customers and there is a lot of competition out there in this price range.

-It is only one of two treadmills currently offered, along with the entry level T614 model, so we're not entirely sure the company is focusing on their treadmills.
+It is only one of three treadmills currently offered, along with the entry level T614 model and the new top of the line T618 treadmill, so we're not entirely sure the company is focusing on their treadmills.
 With other more popular brands under the Nautilus umbrella, including Bowflex, it's not surprising that these machines would take a back seat.